Kentuck Knob: Geography and site usage

-The house is accessed via a 1/4 mi gravel driveway leading from Pennsylvania Route 2010 (PA 2010), which winds through some woods and passes above a waterfall called Cucumber Falls.
-In addition to the main house, the property includes a greenhouse, farmhouse, barn, and wooden sheds; the greenhouse was salvaged from the nearby Fallingwater.
+The house is accessed via a gravel driveway leading from Pennsylvania Route 2010 (PA 2010), which is variously cited as measuring either 1/4 mi or nearly 1/2 mi long.
+It winds through some woods and passes above a waterfall called Cucumber Falls.
+In addition to the main house, the property includes a greenhouse, farmhouse, barn, and wooden sheds; the greenhouse was salvaged from the nearby Fallingwater house.
 The site had originally been farmland, but after the Hagans acquired it, they planted about 8,800 trees on the hill.
-There are numerous boulders on the estate. which are arranged to give the appearance that they had ended up there naturally, even though the boulders were installed when the house was built.
+These included Canadian hemlock, pin oak, shellbark hickory, sugar maple, tulip poplar, white ash, and white oak specimens.
+Dogwoods were also planted along the driveway, though many of these specimens later died.
+There are numerous boulders on the estate, which are arranged to give the appearance that they ended up there naturally, even though they were installed when the house was built.
+The boulders, along with ferns and evergreen plants, create a Japanese garden–like setting around the house.

-After the family of Peter Palumbo, Baron Palumbo, acquired the house, they added a sculpture meadow, which is accessed by a winding trail that connects to the visitor center.
+After the family of the British nobleman Peter Palumbo, Baron Palumbo, acquired the house, they added a sculpture meadow, which is accessed by a winding trail that connects to the visitor center.
+British products are sold at the visitor center.
 The meadow includes works by artists such as Harry Bertoia, Scott Burton, Anthony Caro, Andy Goldsworthy, Alvar Gullichsen, Allen Jones, Phillip King, David Nash, Claes Oldenburg, Eva Reichl, George Rickey, Ray Smith, Wendy Taylor, and Michael Warren.
 Other pieces in the sculpture garden include two graffitied pieces of the Berlin Wall, a restroom structure, English telephone kiosks, and a pissoir.
-The sculptures are generally made of materials like granite, steel, and wood, complementing the design of the main house.
+The sculptures incorporate materials like granite, steel, and wood, complementing the design of the main house.
+There is also a fragment of a finial, which was installed at Kentuck Knob in 2003; it had been part of the Mappin & Webb Building in London, demolished in 1994.
+Aside from the sculptures, the landscape retains most of its original Hagan-era design.